Real ID Act: Document versions

 Most states and territories decided to offer two versions of identification documents, one compliant with the Real ID requirements and one not compliant.
-The compliant version is marked with a gold or black star, a white star in a gold or black circle, a white star in a gold bear in the case of California, or a white star in a gold state map in the case of Maine and Nevada.
-The non-compliant version has a text stating that it is not valid for federal purposes, but it is still useful for applicants who do not have or do not wish to provide all documentation required for a compliant version.
+The compliant version is marked with a gold or black star, a white star in a gold or black circle, a white star in a gold bear in the case of California, a white star in a gold state map in the case of Maine, Michigan and Nevada, or a white star in a gold Old Man of the Mountain in the case of New Hampshire.
+The non-compliant version has a text stating that it is not valid for federal purposes, but it can still be used to drive or as local identification, so it is useful for applicants who are ineligible or do not wish to provide all documentation required for a compliant version in their jurisdiction.

-Some states also offer enhanced driver licenses and enhanced identification cards, which are only available to U.S. nationals and may be used for international travel by land or sea.
-They are marked with a U.S. flag and may not have a Real ID star symbol but are also accepted for federal purposes.
+Some states also offer enhanced driver licenses and enhanced identification cards, which are only available to U.S. nationals and may be used for international travel within the Americas by land or sea.
+They are marked with a U.S. flag and may not have a Real ID star symbol but are also compliant with the Real ID requirements and are accepted for federal purposes.

+The state of Washington is unique in that it only offers enhanced and non-compliant versions, making its residents who are not U.S. nationals ineligible for compliant state-issued identification documents.
+It is also the only state that does not offer any document with a Real ID star symbol, even though its enhanced version is compliant.

 Documents for boarding flights

-Before boarding an airline flight in the United States, passengers must pass through an airport checkpoint operated by the Transportation Security Administration, which requires that passengers age 18 and older present an identification document.
+Before boarding an airline flight in the United States, passengers must pass through an airport security checkpoint operated by the Transportation Security Administration, which requires that passengers age 18 and older present an identification document whose name must match their boarding pass.
 Many types of documents are accepted for this purpose: